 Example: Let’s say this nurse is caring for a baby that was born at 23 weeks gestation.
-The bed area is going to have the following (most likely): a High Frequency Oscillating Ventilator (these things are BEASTS but are SO gentle on little lungs), multiple IV pumps and syringe pumps with a variety of medications running, a cardiopulmonary monitor displaying heart rate, oxygen saturation, and respiratory rate, and possibly a Bili-light used to assist the body in breaking down bilirubin (increased levels cause jaundice).
+The bed area is going to have the following (most likely): a High-Frequency Oscillating Ventilator (these things are BEASTS but are SO gentle on little lungs), multiple IV pumps and syringe pumps with a variety of medications running, a cardiopulmonary monitor displaying heart rate, oxygen saturation, and respiratory rate, and possibly a Bili-light used to assist the body in breaking down bilirubin (increased levels cause jaundice).

-Report finishes around 7:30 (AM or PM), and shortly after that you would begin your first round of cares on this infant.
-After assessing safety of the bedside, checking orders, assessing lines, etc. you would Sanitize the bedside.
+Report finishes around 7:30 (AM or PM), and shortly after that, you would begin your first round of cares on this infant.
+After assessing the safety of the bedside, checking orders, assessing lines, etc. you would Sanitize the bedside.
 (Isolette or Warmer, Buttons, IV pumps, Work areas, Charting areas, etc. After touching base with the RT (Respiratory Therapist) we would combine assessments & care.